MohabAbdElMohsen/MCC-Network-Solution/README.md

 # MCC-Network-Solution

-# Choosing the Right Network Topology for Our Multiplayer Game
+# Choosing the Right Network Topology

 Selecting the optimal network topology for a multiplayer game can sometimes be challenging.
 However, by analyzing the structure and gameplay mechanics of our project, the best option becomes clearer.